jhrcook/100DaysOfSwift/README.md

 **Day 88 - September 14, 2019:** I watched and took notes on the WWDC 2016 tutorial on unified logging and activity tracing.
 I learned a lot about how to use the Console app more productively.
 Also, how Apple recommends developers code the logging system is different to how I currently use it in the Plant Tracker app.
 Therefore, I will need to ask someone more experienced for the advice.

 **Day 89 - September 16, 2019:** I finished the system for editing the attributes of a plant that have pre-defined levels.
 There was one last weird UI bug that I was able to solve.
 Now, I just need to write up the documentation for Leo so he can take a look at the system I implemented.

+**Day 90 - September 17, 2019:** I finished the explanation for Leo about how I implemented the editing row feature for the general plant information table view.
+This was a good way for me to review my own code.